illyfrancis/scribble/docs/draft.md

 #### Managing state

-One of the key responsibilities is the maintenance of the state-transition for each transaction by the input events whereby the core component examines the input data in conjunction with its current state to determine the next valid state and performs predetermined actions.
+One of the key responsibilities is the handling of the state-transition for each transaction by the input events whereby the core component examines the input data in conjunction with its current state to determine the next valid state and performs predetermined actions.
 Essentially it requires a representation of a state machine (or finite state machine - FSM) for each unique transaction.

 There are various approaches for implementing a FSM.
 At one end of the spectrum, it can be implemented in the database by storing the current state against the transaction records and query the State/Event table that defines the state-transitions.